Unruly passengers down 50% this year so far - NewsBreak

 According to FAA latest data released on Wednesday, 2022’s rate of unruly incidents (so far) has dropped approximately 50% from the record highs reached around this point in 2021.
 Since the beginning of the new year, the FAA received only 76 reports of unruly passengers, 43 of which have been “mask-related.”
 Of those reports, a single investigation with an enforcement action has been initiated, according to the figures.

-In 2021, the FAA finished the year by counting 5,981 unruly reports with 4,290 of those being related to facial coverings, resulting in 1,081 investigations and 350 enforcement actions taken.OSDH: COVID-19 hospitalizations, cases steadily increasing across Oklahoma
+In 2021, the FAA finished the year by counting 5,981 unruly reports with 4,290 of those being related to facial coverings, resulting in 1,081 investigations and 350 enforcement actions taken.Can my pet get COVID?
+Should it get a vaccine?
+The Utah Humane Society explains:

 Flights en route into Salt Lake City International Airport saw a couple of noteworthy incidents in the record-breaking year.
 In November, a woman flying into Utah from Detroit was accused of refusing to don her mask, threatening and cursing at crewmembers, and even shoving one of them.
 She was fined $24,000 by the FAA.

-Other Utah-related ordeals in 2021 included a $9,000 fine to a passenger headed to Long Beach from Salt Lake City who refused to wear his mask, and another passenger from Las Vegas who became combative with crewmembers before placing his mask inside his mouth as opposed to covering the outside as he was mandated.4th COVID-19 vaccine offered to some immunocompromised Oklahomans
+Other Utah-related ordeals in 2021 included a $9,000 fine to a passenger headed to Long Beach from Salt Lake City who refused to wear his mask, and another passenger from Las Vegas who became combative with crewmembers before placing his mask inside his mouth as opposed to covering the outside as he was mandated.Lights, Camera, Virtual-Only Action: How the loss of in-person Sundance events will affect Park City

 In the wake of the massive uptick in unruly passengers over the last year, the FAA produced a comprehensive awareness campaign that involved the use of several social memes, including one featuring an iconic movie exchange from Brad Pitt and Edward Norton’s characters in “Fight Club.”